gorenje/backend/README.md

     LoadBalancer Ingress:     1.2.3.4
     ...

-Take the IP and set that to whatever domain you want to use:
+Take the IP and set that to whatever domain you want to use (as an example, we'll take ```staging.pushtech.de```):

     staging.pushtech.de   --> 1.2.3.4
     *.staging.pushtech.de --> 1.2.3.4

-Include the wildcard since we are going to create subdomains of that.
+Include the wildcard since we are going to create a number subdomains.

 Once the persistentvolumes have been create, do the rest of the orchestration:

     kubectl create -f stackpoint.deployment.yaml

-While waiting for all the servers to spin up, and before creating the ingresses, edit them to include the new domain.
+While waiting for all the servers to spin up, you can have a quick look at the ingress that are going to be created:

     emacs stackpoint.ingress.yaml

+The ingress defines the mapping from a subdomain to a service.
+The form is always the same:

+    apiVersion: extensions/v1beta1
+    kind: Ingress
+    metadata:
+      name: kafidx
+      namespace: pushtech
+      annotations:
+        ingress.kubernetes.io/rewrite-target: "/"
+        kubernetes.io/tls-acme: 'true'               <--- create ssl certificate
+        kubernetes.io/ingress.class: nginx           <--- use nginx as LB
+    spec:
+      tls:                                           <--- SSL setup
+      - hosts:
+        - kafidx.trktest.pushtech.de                 <--- which domain
+        secretName: kafidx-testtracker-tls           <--- ssl secret name(1)
+      rules:                                         <--- loadbalancer setup(2)
+      - host: kafidx.trktest.pushtech.de
+        http:
+          paths:
+          - path: "/"
+            backend:
+              serviceName: kafidx                    <--- Service name
+              servicePort: 80                        <--- Always 80 (3)

+Notes to the above:

+     1. Unique to each domain, becomes the name that is used for the secret in kubernetes.
+This is where the certificates are stored.
+     2. LB setup is basically only a mapping from sub-domain to service name
+     3. All services that are intended to be accessible from outside have port 80 defined.

+The services that we currently have (at time of writing):

+    store.staging.pushtech.de  --> service: storage
+    trk.staging.pushtech.de    --> service: tracker
+    notify.staging.pushtech.de --> service: notificationserver
+    www.staging.pushtech.de    --> service: website
+    assets.staging.pushtech.de --> service: imageserver

+And administration services, not required to be accessible from the outside
+world:

+    kafidx.staging.pushtech.de    --> service: kafidx
+    offers.staging.pushtech.de    --> service: offerserver
+    consumers.staging.pushtech.de --> service: consumers-ruby

+Ideally, you'll not have to change anything in the ingress can just deploy them as is:

     kubectl create -f stackpoint.ingress.yaml

 And that should be it.
 Now the entire cluster should be up and running with SSL (automagically).
+The SSL certificates will be generated automagically.